mcjurij/FunctionExecutor/README.md

 detected automagically, so you can name them as you like.
 See main() in FunctionParser.cpp with interactive intput of a function string and input of values for start, stop and step for every variable detected.

+Compile like so: g++ -o fp main.cpp FunctionParser.cpp